miketon/JupyterJeep/fastai_exercises/fastai.mm.md

               return -torch.where(targets==1, 1-inputs, inputs).log().mean()
           ```

+          - ( ... )
+            - -- args --
+              - inputs
+                - raw logits from model
+                - Shape (N, )
+                  - torch.Tensor
+              - targets
+                - true/actual labels
+                - Shape (N, )
+                  - where each element is 0 or 1
+                  - torch.Tensor
+            - -- returns --
+              - loss
+                - the computed binary cross entropy loss
+                - torch.Tensor
+          - { ... }
+            - inputs = inputs.sigmoid()
+            - -torch
+              - .where(targets==1, 1-inputs, inputs)
+                - // how wrong was my guess???
+                  - if target is 1, compute -log(probability)
+                  - if target is 0, compute -log(1 - probability)
+                  - | EXAMPLE |
+                    - targets = 'cat' == 1.0 (true)
+                      - input = 1.0
+                        - // model is CERTAIN and CORRECT
+                        - loss = -log(1.0)::0.0
+                          - // MINIMAL weight update needed : loss = 0.0
+                      - input = 0.0
+                        - // model is CERTAIN and WRONG
+                        - loss = -log(0.0)::1.0
+                          - // MAXIMAL weight update needed : loss = 1.0
+                      - input = 0.5
+                        - // model is UNCERTAIN
+                          - loss = -log(0.5)::0.69
+                            - // MEDIUM weight update needed??
+                    - targets = 'cat' == 0.0 (false)
+                      - input = 1.0
+                        - // model is CERTAIN and WRONG
+                        - loss = -log(1.0 - 1.0)::1.0
+                          - // MAXIMAL weight update needed : loss = 1.0
+                      - input = 0.0
+                        - // model is CERTAIN and CORRECT
+                        - loss = -log(1.0 - 0.0)::1.0
+                          - // MINIMAL weight update needed : loss = 0.0
+                      - input = 0.5
+                        - // model is UNCERTAIN
+                        - loss = -log(1.0 - 0.5)::0.69
+                          - // MEDIUM weight update needed??
+                    - ☑️ @udit-ok : when input = 0.5 ... at risk of NEVER converging???
+                      - | ANSWER |
+                        - When a model assigns a prediction probability of 0.5
+                          - it's essentially saying it's **UNSURE** about the prediction
+                            - This isn't an ideal prediction but ...
+                            - CONFIDENTLY predicting the WRONG class is WORSE by far
+                          - if the model consistently assigns a probability of around 0.5 to the correct class
+                            - (indicating it's unsure about many of its predictions)
+                            - it's a sign that the model is **struggling** to **learn patterns** from the data
+                            - This could be due to many reasons such as 📶
+                              - 1 - not enough training data
+                              - 2 - the model is too simple to capture the complexity of the data
+                              - 3 - the features used do not contain enough information to make accurate predictions
+                            - To **improve performance** may be necessary to revisit : 📶
+                              - 1 - the model's architecture
+                              - 2 - the data
+                              - 3 - the training process to
+                        - Whether the model will **converge**
+                          - (i.e., learn to make correct predictions)
+                          - depends on many factors beyond this single prediction : 📶
+                            - 1 - how the model performs on the other data points
+                            - 2 - the complexity of the model
+                            - 3 - the learning rate
+                            - 4 - the number of iterations
+                            - 5 -  and many other factors
+                - .log()
+                  - ☑️ @udit-ok : what are the REASONS to use -log function to translate probabilities?
+                    - ANSWER : 📶
+                      - 1 - Express Uncertainty
+                        - **log(p)** function **INCREASES** as the probability **p** **DECREASES**
+                        - **LOWER probability** events are associated with **LARGER output**
+                          - results in capturing **higher SURPRISE**
+                          - **punishes CERTAINTY** when WRONG
+                      - 2 - Numerical Stability
+                        - **numerical underflow** is when extremely small numbers are INCORRECTLY rounded to ZERO
+                        - **log xforms** small values outside of **rounding threshold**
+                      - 3 - Transforms Product into Sums
+                        - in **logaritmic space**, multiplication becomes **addition**
+                        - reduces **underflow** since multiplying small numbers yield increasingly smaller numbers
+                      - 4 - Loss Function in Machine Learning
+                        - **cross entropy loss** is used by classification tasks
+                        - heavily PENALIZES certain and wrong predictions
+                          - negative log of logit (prediction tensor)
+                            - 🌈
+                              - -torch.tensor(.99).log()
+                                - tensor(0.0101)
+                              - -torch.tensor(.75).log()
+                                - tensor(0.2877)
+                              - -torch.tensor(.50).log()
+                                - tensor(0.6931)
+                              - -torch.tensor(.10).log()
+                                - tensor(2.3026)
+                              - -torch.tensor(.01).log()
+                                - tensor(4.6052)
+                              - -torch.tensor(.0001).log()
+                                - tensor(9.2103)
+                  - .mean()

       - ==[accuracy(input, target, axis=1)]==
         - Compute accuracy with 'target' when 'prediction' is bs * n_classes
       - ==[accuracy_multi(input, target, thresh=0.5, sigmoid=True)]==